tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

   pipeline.v1.CreatePipelineRequest.
 ```

-These are the very same APIs that power a UI in Grafana Cloud.
+These are the very same APIs that power our UI in Grafana Cloud.
 We didn't have
-to build anything new here.
+to build anything new.

 With a couple sentences as input, Claude was able to dive and understand that
-API, what its inputs and outputs are, its various versions, how services have
+API, what its inputs and outputs are, how services have evolved and so on.
-evolved and so on.
-It can use the same functionality without any browser automations.
+It can use the same functionality without any browser automation.
 The agent can focus on the specific services it needs, and avoid burning
 context from reading lengthy documentation about features it doesn't need.
 Furthermore, the truth is objective; specs drift, documentation gets outdated,
 but what is defined in Protobuf files is what the server receives and sends
 back.
 There's no need for trial-and-error.

-As we're building new APIs that operate on higher abstraction layers,
+As we're combining new APIs that operate on higher abstraction layers,
-agents get all these new powers for ~free.
-For example, Fleet Management now
+agents also get these new powers almost for free.
+For example, we now
 supports a new pair of APIs for `Discovery` and `Instrumentation`.
 These allow
 onboarding services for telemetry using a slick and shiny UI in the
 [Instrumentation Hub](https://grafana.com/blog/instrumentation-hub-a-guided-scalable-way-to-roll-out-your-observability-coverage-without-losing-control/).